bcgov/pipeline-templates/docs/github.md

 2. Create any referenced secrets in **settings > repository secrets**.

 3. Push a change to trigger the workflow.
-The workflow will call the `bcgov/pipeline-templates`
+The workflow will call the `bcgov/pipeline-templates` repository.

 When a workflow is called, it is imported into the callers context, and executes as if all the logic is running locally within the repository.